-After the BIPM array biasing frequency has been adjusted to a value where the voltage difference between the primary and the secondary voltage standards is below 0.5 μ V, the nanovoltmeter is set to its 10 μ V range to perform measurements at 10 V. The measurement sequence can then be carried out.
-Three consecutive measurement points are acquired according to the following procedure:
+After the BIPM array biasing frequency has been adjusted to a value where the voltage difference between the primary and the secondary voltage standards at nominally 10 V is below 0.5 μ V, the nanovoltmeter is set to its 10 μ V range to perform measurements.
+The measurement sequence can then be carried out.
+One individual measurement point is acquired according to the following procedure: